Tata Tigor: JTP version

-Facelift
+First facelift (2020)

 In October 2018, Tata Motors launched the facelifted version of the Tigor.
 The major changes concern in the front headlights and the grille as well as new chrome, new colours for the seats and alloy wheels.
 Internally, it equips a new 7-inch touchscreen infotainment system with Android Auto and Apple CarPlay compatibility.

+Second facelift (2025)

+The Second facelift of Tigor was launched on 10 January 2025 alongside Tiago.
+It includes a redesigned front fascia additional features like 360 degree camera, leather wrapped steering wheel, cruise control, a new 10.25 inch touchscreen infotainment system with wireless Android Auto and Apple CarPlay, improved interior colour etc.

 Tigor EV

-In October 2019, Tata Motors has launched the Tigor EV for taxi owners.
-It has an extended the range from 142 km to 213 km on a single charge according to ARAI certification.
+In October 2019, Tata Motors has launched the Tigor EV (stylized as Tigor.ev) for taxi owners.
+It has extended the range from 142 km to 213 km on a single charge according to ARAI certification.
 It is reported that the Tigor EV will be the cheapest electric car available for commercial buyers.
-In 2021 the Tata Tigor EV was renamed as XPRES-T. On 31st August 2021, Tata Motors has launched the new Tigor EV in India with 4 variants XE, XM, XZ+ and XZ+ (O), with ARAI claimed range of 306 km in a single charge, which adopts the brand's ZipTron powertrain shared with the Nexon EV.
+In 2021 the Tata Tigor EV was renamed as XPRES-T. On 31 August 2021, Tata Motors has launched the new Tigor EV in India with 4 variants XE, XM, XZ+ and XZ+ (O), with ARAI claimed range of 306 km in a single charge, which adopts the brand's ZipTron powertrain shared with the Nexon EV.
 On 23 November 2022, Tata Motors has launched the new Tigor.ev with an extended ARAI claim range of 315 km.
 This updated version gets some new tech and features to the car.

 Safety

-Tata Tigor EV Crash Test rated 4 stars in Global NCAP in 2021 (similar to Latin NCAP 2013).
+Tata Tigor EV Crash Test rated 4 stars in Global NCAP 1.0 in 2021 (based on Latin NCAP 2013).